dy/jquery-react/README.md

 This is something I am working on for a talk.
 I'm publishing to npm to grab the package name.

+Oh man.
+What have I gotten myself into here.

 If you were searching for this kind of thing, I'm sorry to disappoint you, but also shame on you.